For industry members, education and information about U.S. Food Safety Modernization Act

 We now offer one-stop shopping for PMA members who need mandatory FSMA training on the various implementing regulations that their businesses are subject to.

-This FSMA training calendar
+This FSMA resource training courses

 connects members with ongoing training courses they need for the Produce Safety Rule